 I don’t want any vegetables, thank you.
-I paid for the cow to eat them for me.
+I paid for the cow to make burgers.

 I don’t eat them often, but, goodness, I enjoy grilling burgers.
 I’ll give you an incentive to read the rest of this article.
 At the end, I’ll give you my kick-(censored) hamburger recipe.
 I know.
 I’m about to go all Dunning-Kruger on you here, but my burgers are incredible.
 Read this article, fire up the grill, and thank me later.